algotrade-research/InstiFund/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Create `.env` file in the root directory of the project and fill in the required information.
+3. (OPTIONAL) Create `.env` file in the root directory of the project and fill in the required information.
 The `.env` file is used to store environment variables that are used in the project.
 The following is an example of a `.env` file:
 ```env
 DB_NAME=<database name>
 DB_USER=<database user name>